Boti21/multiple-account-git-gh/README.md

 ### Generate keys
 Some keys need to be generated in order to verify user identity.

-This is done with the command:
+This is done with the commands:

 `ssh-keygen -t rsa -C "email_github_personal@mail.com" -f "personal"`